 Dyspraxia is classed as a neurological condition that prevents messages being passed to and from the brain properly and can interfere with sensory perceptions, emotional perceptions and intellect.
-Cerebral Palsy has never just been about physical struggles.

 Looking back those times were enormously difficult for me because there was very little understanding.
 Little was known about Cerebral Palsy back then, but then again to me it’s never just been about how I deal with things physically.